department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 ### Prepare

 Please indicate the date and name of a mock participant for a pilot session.
-* Pilot participant email: TBD
+* Pilot participant email: Dave Sukharan (dave.sukharan@adhocteam.us)
-* Date and time of pilot session: Nov TBD
+* Date and time of pilot session: Nov 19 and 22 at time TBD

 ### Research sessions
-Nov TBD-TBD, 2021 -- **UNKNOWN at this time because don't yet know when the prototype will be ready**
+Nov 29 - Dec 3, 2021

 ### Length of sessions
 **60-minute sessions** with at least **30-minute breaks** in between